 |

-how the spelling system works, then they can come to feel
+understand how the spelling system works, then they can

-use special worksheets for your students so that they have
+for your students so that they have the opportunity to

-the opportunity to practice, cover, guess and check.
-There
+practice, cover, guess and check.
+There are many

 practice sheets.

-spelling rules such as drop the e before adding -ing or
+such as drop the e before adding -ing or doubling the

 Task Board Sign